Sun Valley 12U hockey wins title in Montana Tournament

-The Sun Valley Youth Hockey 12U hockey team won the “B” Division of the Pee Wee Blast Off Tournament in Missoula, Montana, last weekend.
+The Sun Valley Youth Hockey 12U hockey team won the “B” Division of the Pee Wee Blast Off Tournament in Missoula, Montana, from Nov.
+13-14.

 “It was a great team effort,” Sun Valley head coach Jeff Lamoureux said.
 “I’m proud of how these kids played.”